 Risk factors can include antibiotics, stress, smoking, the Pill and even mercury in old fillings.
 Cut them all out if you can.

 For the first week of the Candida Cleanse, you should use colon cleansing to do a full Detox.
 Go for the colonic irrigation if you can, but alternatively you can use a diet of vegetable broth and detox drinks to get much the same effect.

 - Change your Diet

 After you finish the colon cleanse, you need to move on to a strict diet.
 This involves cutting out things like fruit, nuts, chocolate, alcohol and caffeine from your diet.
-Here is a full list of foods to eat and foods to avoid.

 - Take probiotics